SWC-OSG-Workshop/general/novice/DHTC/07-modules.md

 the applications and their dependent libraries with module command.
 We will see how to use the centrally managed applications via module command.

-The in built *tutorial* command on OSG guides the users in learning how to perform calculations on OSG.
+The in built *tutorial* command on OSG guides the users to get started on OSG to perform calculations and simulations.

 <h2>Modules on OSG</h2>

-Log in on OSG
+Log in on OSG with the secured shell

 ~~~
 $ ssh username@login.osgconnect.net
 ~~~

-<h4> Initialization </h4>

-The first step to using the modules is to initialize the module system.
+The first step in using the modules is to initialize the module system.
 This step consists of sourcing a shell specific file that adds the module command to your environment.
-For example, if you use bash then this can be done by running the following: Initializing module for bash
+For example, initializing module for bash is done as follows:

 ~~~
 $ source /cvmfs/oasis.opensciencegrid.org/osg/modules/lmod/5.6.2/init/bash